kahlail/kahlail/README.md

 - 👋 Hi, I’m @kahlail
 - 👀 I’m interested in the arts
-- 🌱 I’m currently completing a Generation bootcamp for Data Engineering
+- 🌱 I’m currently completing a Generation bootcamp in Data Engineering
 - 💞️ I’m looking for others starting a new journey in tech
 - 📫 Send me a dm, I'm friendly (@kalliwashere)